QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-> ## Make a backup
+> ## Create a backup

-Next to the avatar and username, there is a warning sign (!).
+Next to the avatar and username there is a warning sign (!).
 It will be there as long as the user hasn’t made a backup.
 Clicking on it or on the avatar/username takes the user to the profile view with instructions to make a backup.

 The user can download the json file and can choose to store it on the device or on the [IPFS distributed web](https://ipfs.io).